One-shot Adaptation of Humanoid Whole-body Motion with Walking Priors: Acknowledgements

-\textit{Collision detection} plays a pivotal role in generating physically plausible poses for articulated structures, where self-intersections may occur due to intricate joint arrangements.
+\textit{Collision detection} plays a pivotal role in generating physically plausible poses for articulated structures, where self-intersections may occur due to intricate joint arrangements and complex motion patterns.
 The process entails representing the skeleton as a hierarchical tree of joints and bones, transforming local joint rotations to global coordinates through forward kinematics, and assessing collisions via geometric primitives like spheres and capsules.
-Intersections are quantified using penetration energies, which are subsequently minimized through optimization to yield collision-free configurations.
-This framework draws on computational geometry and optimization techniques, ensuring differentiability for a gradient-based solution.
+Intersections are quantified using penetration energies, which are subsequently minimized through optimization to yield collision-free and physically consistent configurations.
+This framework draws on computational geometry and optimization techniques, ensuring differentiability for an efficient gradient-based solution.